 Erica has written about Yuri for a host of prestigious Japanese and American outlets.
 She has written news and event reports, interviews Yuri creators and reviews Yuri anime, manga and related media on her blog Okazu since 2002.

 Marie Vibbert has sold over 80 short stories to places like Nature, Analog, and F&SF.
 Her work has been translated into Vietnamese and Chinese, and has been called “..the embodiment of what science fiction should be…” by The Oxford Culture Review.
 Her debut novel, Galactic Hellcats, was longlisted by the British Science Fiction Association for 2021.
+Her short story, Things from Our Kitchen Junk Drawer That Could Save This Spaceship, made the Hugo long list in 2022.
 By day she is a computer programmer in Cleveland, Ohio.

 Marie is also a member of the Science Fiction Poetry Association, SFPA.
 She was nominated for their Rhysling Award in 2015, 2021, and 2022, won second place in the Hessler Street Fair poetry contest, and once sold a rhyming poem to a magazine that had “no rhyming poetry” in their guidelines.